LibrariesHacked/wuthering-hacks/README.md

 The data that the dashboard uses is converted from the source data, and put into a format that is most efficient for the code to use.

-However, the original data can be copied into this project as it is published.
+However, the original data can be copied into this project when it is published.
 The definitions of the datasets used are included below.

 ### Libraries